 The pricing system includes no upfront costs or subscriptions.
 Users pay $0.10 for every 1,000 emails sent or received.
 Data in the emails is paid in addition: $0.12 per gigabyte.
-We promised a list of free SMTP services, right?
 Amazon SES provides a free usage tier for the first 62,000 emails sent each month, but these emails must be sent from an app hosted on Amazon EC2.
 The first 1,000 emails received are also free.

 All new accounts are placed in the Amazon SES sandbox, which means there are sending limitations.
 According to these, you can send up to 200 emails at a rate of 1 email per second per 24 hours.
 You can increase your sending limits by moving out of the sandbox.

-If you are interested in this SMTP service, read our Amazon SES guide for dummies.
+If you are interested in this SMTP service, read our dedicated blog post.

 SMTP2GO is a reliable SMTP server that has handled email delivery for its customers since 2006.
 You can start for free with 1,000 emails per month.